rayeanpatric/nsfw_comparison_analysis/README.md

-# Comparison Analysis of NSFW Content Moderation
+# AI-Driven NSFW Content Moderation: Model Benchmarking

 ## Overview
-This project presents an AI-driven framework for detecting and moderating NSFW (Not Safe For Work) content, particularly focused on video uploads.
-By leveraging state-of-the-art deep learning models, the system performs frame-by-frame analysis to identify NSFW content and offers proactive options for handling explicit material.
-This approach enhances real-time moderation, ensuring user safety and regulatory compliance on social media platforms.
+This project focuses on the comprehensive analysis and benchmarking of eight deep learning models for NSFW (Not Safe For Work) content detection.
+Using a standardized dataset and consistent preprocessing, the models were trained and evaluated to determine their performance across key metrics, such as accuracy, precision, recall, F1-score, and ROC-AUC.
+The results offer valuable insights into the most effective architectures for NSFW classification, providing a foundation for future research and application development.

 ## Key Features
-- Real-time NSFW content detection during video uploads.
-- Efficient frame-by-frame analysis using **EfficientNet** and other deep learning models.
+- Comparative analysis of eight deep learning models for NSFW content detection:
-- User-guided options for managing detected content:
-  - Labeling the video as 18+.
-  - Censoring explicit content using Gaussian blur.
-  - Canceling the upload.
-- Automatic cleanup of temporary files to optimize server resources.
-- Scalable and ethical AI-driven moderation for large platforms.
+  - CNN, VGG16, ResNet, MobileNetV2, InceptionV3, AlexNet, NasNet, and LeNet.
+- Evaluation using consistent metrics across a shared dataset.
+- Comprehensive performance comparison for accuracy, efficiency, and scalability.
+- Data preprocessing pipeline for balanced and uniform input resolution.

 ## Performance Metrics
-The project involves a comparative analysis of various deep learning models.
-Below is a summary of their performance:
+Below is a summary of the performance of the evaluated models:

 | **Model**       | **Accuracy** | **Precision** | **Recall** | **F1-Score** | **ROC-AUC** |
 |------------------|-------------|---------------|------------|--------------|-------------|